🔥 30% Off! →

 Do energy drinks really work?

 Energy drinks do accomplish their goal of making you more alert and giving you more stamina.
-This is largely due to the caffeine in these beverages.
+This is largely due to the caffeine intake you're getting from these beverages.
 Research shows energy drinks live up to their name by increasing physical performance and reaction time.
 The downside is these drinks are often loaded with sugar and may damage your health over time.
 A conversation with your healthcare provider can reveal whether the benefits are worth the risks.

 How much caffeine is in energy drinks?